JS-codev/portfolio/README.md

 - Able to work independently
 - Experienced in Stable diffusion AI & machine learning
 - Sharp attention to details (Able to comprehend intensely on specific tasks)
 - Experienced in Data Analysis
+- Strong passion in data analysis/software engineer

 ## Projects